Register for Spring Cheesemaking workshops below. Classes fill up quickly!

-Making Soft Cheeses
+Introduction To Cheese Making: Making Soft Cheeses

-Making Cheeses of the British Isles
+The Art of Aged Sharp Cheese: Making Cheeses of the British Isles

-Our workshops are designed to provide a cumulative learning experience and we encourage interested learners to sign up for the series.
 Participants should wear footwear suitable for standing on wet floors, hair restraints, and smooth clothing (no fuzzy sweaters).